hadley/adv-r/Functional-programming.md

 All five functions are called with the same arguments (`x` and `na.rm`) which we had to repeat five times.
 As before, this duplication makes our code fragile: it makes it easier to introduce bugs and harder to adapt to changing requirements.

-We can take advantage of the final functional programming technique, storing functions in lists, to remove this duplication:
+We can take advantage of another functional programming technique, storing functions in lists, to remove this duplication:

 ```R
 funs <- c(mean, median, sd, mad, iqr)